In California, mandatory overtime pay is required for non-exempt employees in 3 circumstances.

 Under California employment law, a day’s work is 8 hours.7 Once you have spent more than 8 hours on the job, each additional hour is paid with overtime pay.
 Hours 9 through 12 are paid at 1.5 times your regular rate.

 For example: Clara is paid $20 per hour.
 One day, she works 9 hours.
 She is paid $20 per hour for her first 8, and then $30 per hour for her hour of overtime.

 2. More than 12 hours in a workday

-When a non-exempt employee works more than 12 hours in a single workday, he or she is entitled to 2 times their regular rate of pay.
-They are entitled to double pay for every hour worked after their 12th.8
+If you are a non-exempt employee, and you work more than 12 hours in a single workday, you are entitled to 2 times your regular rate of pay.
+You are entitled to double pay for every hour worked after your 12th.8

 For example: Clara is asked to cover a coworker’s shift.
 She ends up working 14 hours in one day.
 Her first 8 hours are paid at her regular rate of $20 per hour.
 Her next 4 hours of work are paid at $30 per hour.
 Her final 2 hours are paid double-time at $40 per hour.